Portbahn Islay

 Islay's Whisky Distilleries

-Islay has ten working whisky distilleries — more per square mile than anywhere on earth.
+Islay has eleven working whisky distilleries — more per square mile than anywhere on earth.
+Laggan Bay opened in April 2026; Portintruan and Gartbreck are due to follow in 2026.
 You're a 5-minute walk from one of the world's most innovative, Bruichladdich, and the rest are within easy reach.
 Here's everything you need to plan your distillery days.

 Guide